 Generic Name: ketorolac (KEE-toe-ROLE-ak)

-Reducing eye pain and burning/stinging following certain surgeries.
+Treating itchy eyes caused by seasonal allergies.
+It may also be used to treat inflammation (eg, redness, swelling, irritation) following cataract surgery.
 It may also be used for other conditions as determined by your doctor.

-Ketorolac drops is a nonsteroidal anti-inflammatory drug (NSAID).
-It works by blocking the production of prostaglandin, a substance that causes pain, burning, or stinging.
+Ketorolac drops are a nonsteroidal anti-inflammatory drug (NSAID).
+It works by blocking the production of prostaglandin, a substance that causes itching and inflammation.

 Do NOT use ketorolac drops if: